 Prerequisite: Permission of the composition faculty.
 Weekly one-hour private lesson.
 For non-composition majors desiring elective study in composition.
 This course serves as an opportunity for students to gain experience in the fundamental skills of composing, including work with melody, harmony, rhythm, form, and idiomatic vocal/instrumental considerations.
 May be repeated for credit.
 Ten hour minimum weekly commitment, including a one-hour lesson, seminar experience, and composing.

-181. MUSIC COMPOSITION/ ONE AND ONE-HALF CREDITS
+181. MUSIC COMPOSITION/ONE CREDIT

 Prerequisite: Submission of works and permission of the composition faculty.
-For composition majors who successfully audition before their freshman year.
+For composition majors who successfully audition before their freshman year and students in the BMA program in Contemporary Music (Media Applications).
 Along with MUT 183, this course substitutes for MUT 353 in the composition degree program.
 Original, appropriately competent music must be completed by the end of 183 and performed if possible.
-Twelve hour minimum weekly commitment including a one-hour lesson, seminar experience and composing.
+Twelve-hour weekly commitment, including a half-hour lesson, seminar experience, and composing.

-183. MUSIC COMPOSITION/ ONE AND ONE-HALF CREDITS
+183. MUSIC COMPOSITION/ONE CREDIT

 Prerequisite: MUT 181.
-For composition major.
+For composition majors and students in the BMA program in Contemporary Music (Media Applications).
 Along with MUT 181, this course substitutes for MUT 353 in the composition degree program.
 Original, appropriately competent music must be completed by the end of 183 and performed if possible.
-Twelve hour minimum weekly commitment including a one-hour lesson, seminar experience, and composing.
+Twelve-hour weekly commitment, including a half-hour lesson, seminar experience, and composing.